cnavarro1499/cnavarro1499/README.md

 - 👋 Hi, I’m @cnavarro1499
 - 👀 I’m interested in home automation and general geekiness
-- 🌱 I’m currently learning about home assistant, raspberry pi, and postgresql
+- 🌱 I’m currently learning about docker and kubernetes
-- 💞️ I’m looking to collaborate at some point... maybe the Node-RED automation I did to blink my office lights when a package arrives
+- 💞️ I’m looking to collaborate at some point... close to retirement and will need to stay busy and keep my brain working!
 - 📫 How to reach me: My contact page at cnavarromusic.com

 <!---